2021 Henan floods

 China's Henan Province experienced flooding between 17 and 31 July 2021 as a result of heavy rainfall.
 On July 20, Zhengzhou, the provincial capital, recorded 201.9 mm of rainfall within an hour, the highest ever figure recorded since measurements began in 1951.
 On 2 August 2021, provincial authorities reported 302 deaths (292 in Zhengzhou), and over 50 missing people.
-Later, investigations revealed that provincial officials had deliberately underreported the deaths, bring the new death toll to 398.
+Later, government investigations led to conclude that provincial officials had “deliberately impeded and withheld reports of up to 139 cases”, and that the full death toll was 398.
 The floods caused the evacuation of 815,000 people, and affected 14.5 million people around the province.
 The intensity of the floods was believed to have been amplified by extreme weather caused by climate change.

 Meteorological synopsis

 Several factors were attributed to the unusual and severe floods in Henan.
 The subtropical high (system of high atmospheric pressure) in the western Pacific as well as the continental high-pressure area in the Sea of Japan and inland Northwest China contributed to the continuous rainfall in the province.
 In addition, weak upper-level winds, normal for the summer in the region, made it so the storm barely moved locations.

 Mesoscale convections were reported to be frequently moving over Zhengzhou, which cause intense thunderstorms.
 According to the China Meteorological Administration, the two main reasons for the storm were Typhoon In-fa, which occurred 1,000 km from Henan, and the continuous subtropical high pressure that guided a large amount of water vapor to the land.
 The high pressure was affected by the Taihang Mountains and other topographical areas, causing heavy relief rain in the province.